About the TCU Common Reading

 Welcome to TCU!
 Over the next few years, you will discover many traditions that form an essential part of the TCU experience.
 The Common Reading Program—a shared learning experience for all

 incoming students—is one of those traditions.
 Through interactive group discussions led by worldclass faculty and staff, the Common Reading offers your first glimpse into the TCU learning community.
 It also provides a point of unity amid the rich diversity of the incoming class.
 We hope this book will spark meaningful conversations and create bonds that will last throughout your time at TCU and beyond.

-In preparation for the group discussions on Friday, August 18 we ask that you write a brief essay and complete an activity.
+In preparation for the group discussions on Friday, August 17 we ask that you write a brief essay and complete an activity.
 These can be found in your book, or on the Submit Your Assignment web page.

 Vanessa Roberts Bryan, Assistant Dean, Student Development Services

 Co-Chairs, TCU Common Reading Committee

 Class of 2021- Laughing Without an Accent by Firoozeh Dumas

 Class of 2020- How to Win an Election by Cicero

 Class of 2019- The Other Wes Moore by Wes Moore